Real Estate Lingo Decoded

 Application Fee: a fee charged by some banks and lenders to process a loan application.
 Not all lenders charge this fee so it's a good idea to shop around.

 Appraisal: a document from a real estate professional that gives an estimate of a property's fair market value.
-There are several methods that can be used to determine value but the most comman is based on the sales of comparable properties.
+There are several methods that can be used to determine value but the most common is based on the sales of comparable properties.
 Sometimes appraisals can be required by a lender before loan approval to ensure that the mortgage loan amount is not more than the value of the property.

 Appraisal Fee: fee charged by an appraiser to estimate the market value of a property.
 Some banks absorb these fees or blend them with other fees.